razibalmamun/font-group-systems/README.md

 > Using Core PHP, MySQL and Vuejs 3, implemented a system to create font groups.
 That is a one-page solution without reloading.
 >
-> - [x] Font can uploading without a Button and uploading only the TTF file extension.
+> - [x] Font can be uploaded without a Button and  only with the TTF file extension.
-> - [x] Shown the Uploaded Font List.
+> - [x] Show the Uploaded Font List.
-> - [x] Making a Font Group with multiple fonts.
-On load, just one Field has there.
-After clicking Add Row, another row is added.
+> - [x] Make a Font Group with multiple fonts.
+On load, just one field will be  there.
+After clicking Add Row, another row will be added.
 You must have to select two fonts If you want to create a group.
-> - [x] Shown the list of All Font Group.
-Edit and Delete that Font Group.
+> - [x] Show the list of All Fonts Group.
+Edit and Delete those Fonts Group.